AdKats/AdKats/README.md

     <li>
         <b>Quick Player Report and Admin Call Handling, with email support.</b>
         Notification system and quick handling features for all admin calls and player reports.
         Reports can be referenced by number for instant action.
+Automatic PBSS are triggered on reported players.
     </li>
     <li>
         <b>Orchestration and Server List Management.</b>